Why More Data Isn’t Solving Your Biggest Problems

 The underlying assumption is rarely questioned: that with enough information, the situation will become sufficiently clear to support a confident decision.

-But there are also situations in which the accumulation of data does not lead to greater clarity, and may, in fact, make it harder to move forward.
+There are also situations in which data accumulation does not lead to greater clarity and may, in fact, make it harder to move forward.

-There are situations in which uncertainty is primarily due to incomplete information.
+There are situations in which uncertainty arises primarily from incomplete information.
 The relevant variables are known, the relationships between them are reasonably stable, and the task is to reduce gaps in understanding.
 In such cases, better data leads to better decisions.

 There are situations in which key aspects of the future cannot be known in advance, not because the data is missing, but because the situation itself is still unfolding.
 The relationships between variables are not yet stable, and the range of possible outcomes cannot be fully specified.